nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 | Read Appointment | NHS Number | Patient | The consumer will have previously used the patients NHS Number to find the patients logical id on the providers system, therefore the requested_record Patient SHOULD contain the NHS number identifier element. |

 {% include note.html content="The provider SHALL validate that the requested_record claim details match the request parameters where possible, to ensure valid auditing of the requests end-to-end." %}

+#### Population of requested_device ####

+This claim is used to provide details of the originator of the request for auditing purposes, in the form of a FHIR Device resource.

+Where the request originates from a device (for example a mobile device in a patient facing scenario), details of the device can be provided in manufactere, model and version elements.

+Where the request originates from a system, the spine endpoint url of the originating system shall be specified using the url element.

+#### Population of iss claim ####

+As the consuming system is presently responsible for generating the access token, this SHALL contain the url of the spine endpoint of the consuming system.

+In future OAuth2 implementation, the iss claim will contain the url of the OAuth2 authorization server token endpoint.

 #### JWT Generation ####
 Consumer systems SHALL generate the JSON Web Token (JWT) consisting of three parts seperated by dots (.), which are: